Is Kordofan at risk of becoming another El Fasher?

 Eide warned that as the world is still learning the full scale of atrocities committed in El Fasher, “chilling news is emerging from Kordofan,” citing reports of aerial and drone attacks that have killed large numbers of civilians.
 He highlighted the desperate humanitarian situation in the besieged cities of Kadugli, Dilling and El Obeid, where famine is looming and civilians remain trapped.

-“We cannot allow the besieged cities of Kordofan to become another El Fasher,” he said, calling on the RSF to uphold its obligation to protect civilians and urging all armed actors to refrain from airstrikes in populated areas.
-Eide appealed to countries with influence over the RSF to apply immediate pressure “to avoid new mass atrocities.”
+“We cannot allow the besieged cities of Kordofan to become another El Fasher,” he said.
+Eide called on the RSF to uphold its obligation to protect civilians and urged all armed actors to refrain from airstrikes in populated areas.
+He also appealed to countries with influence over the RSF to apply immediate pressure “to avoid new mass atrocities.”

 UN warns history is repeating itself

 The UN High Commissioner for Human Rights, Volker Türk, has also warned that Kordofan risks becoming “another El Fasher” after the RSF seized Bara in North Kordofan in late October.
-OHCHR has documented at least 269 civilian deaths from airstrikes, shelling and summary executions since then, though the real number is likely higher due to major communication outages.
+The UN rights office has documented at least 269 civilian deaths from airstrikes, shelling and summary executions since then.
+The real number is believed to be higher due to widespread communication outages.

-“It is truly shocking to see history repeating itself in Kordofan so soon after the horrific events in El Fasher,” Türk said, urging states to halt arms transfers and demand that all parties stop targeting civilians.
+“It is truly shocking to see history repeating itself in Kordofan so soon after the horrific events in El Fasher,” Türk said.
+He urged states to halt arms transfers and demand that all parties stop targeting civilians.

-The conflict, which began between the Sudanese Armed Forces (SAF) and RSF in April 2023, has increasingly shifted into the oil-rich Kordofan states following months of intense fighting in Darfur.
+The war between the Sudanese Armed Forces and the RSF began in April 2023.
+After months of intense fighting in Darfur, the conflict has increasingly shifted into the oil rich Kordofan states.

 Humanitarian access collapsing, famine emerging

-The humanitarian situation is rapidly deteriorating.
+The humanitarian situation is deteriorating at speed.
 UN spokesperson Stéphane Dujarric said aid agencies are warning of severe shortages after sieges by the RSF and allied SPLM-N forces cut off entire communities.
-Civilians in Kadugli and Dilling are facing “extreme hardship” with dwindling access to food, medicine and basic services.
+Civilians in Kadugli and Dilling are facing extreme hardship with dwindling access to food, medicine and basic services.

 The UN has already identified famine conditions in Kadugli.
-Attacks continue in Babanusa, West Kordofan, and fighting has prevented farmers from accessing fields, further eroding food supplies.
-Aid workers attempting to reach 1.1 million people in the region operate under “extraordinary risk.”
+Attacks continue in Babanusa, West Kordofan.
+Fighting has prevented farmers from accessing their fields, further eroding food supplies.
+Aid workers attempting to reach 1.1 million people in the region are operating under what the UN calls extraordinary risk.

 Fears of a new mass exodus

-The intensifying conflict threatens to push the world’s largest displacement crisis into an even more severe phase.
-Nearly 40,000 people have fled the latest violence, mostly seeking shelter within Sudan.
-But UNHCR chief Filippo Grandi warned that deeper RSF advances towards major cities such as El Obeid could trigger another wave of refugees crossing borders.
+The intensifying conflict threatens to push the world’s largest displacement crisis into a more dangerous phase.
+Nearly 40,000 people have fled the latest violence, most seeking shelter inside Sudan.

-“If El Obeid were to fall or be surrounded, I am certain we would see mass exodus,” he told Reuters.
+“If El Obeid were to fall or be surrounded, I am certain we would see mass exodus,” Grandi told Reuters.
 Families fleeing Kordofan and Darfur continue to report killings, detentions, forced recruitment and sexual violence.
 Some mothers have disguised their sons as girls to prevent abduction by fighters.
-Humanitarian operations, meanwhile, remain chronically underfunded.
+Humanitarian operations remain chronically underfunded.

 A conflict spiralling towards catastrophe

-More than 40,000 people have been killed and almost 12 million displaced since the Sudanese Armed Forces and the RSF began fighting in April 2023, according to UN and WHO figures.
-Aid groups warn the real figures may be far higher.
+More than 40,000 people have been killed and almost 12 million displaced since fighting began in April 2023, according to UN and WHO figures.
+Aid groups warn the real toll may be far higher.

-Both sides have traded accusations over additional drone strikes, including one near the Chad–Sudan border recently condemned by the RSF, though the claim could not be independently verified and the SAF has yet to comment.
+Both sides have traded accusations over additional drone strikes, including one near the Chad Sudan border recently condemned by the RSF.
+The claim could not be independently verified.
+The army has yet to comment.

 Despite repeated international appeals, the pattern of siege, bombardment, starvation and mass displacement remains unchanged.
-Rights officials warn that, without urgent action, Kordofan could follow the same trajectory as El Fasher — a city scarred by executions, sexual violence and the mass killing of civilians.
+Rights officials warn that without urgent action, Kordofan could follow the same path as El Fasher, a city scarred by executions, sexual violence and the mass killing of civilians.

 Tags